-Sitting in the stands, Gwen was watching one of her brother’s games.
+Sitting in the stands, Gwen watched one of her brother’s games.
 The first one of the season.
 There weren’t many people there, so the energy wasn’t as high as it was at a Kats’ game.
-Gwen was parked a few seats away from her mother, Joan, Gwen’s nose in her notebook.
-She was jotting something down, her pen moving quickly.
+Gwen parked a few seats away from her mother, Joan, Gwen’s nose in her notebook.
+She jotted a sentence down, her pen moving with quick strokes.

-Joan was cheering loudly and wore her Eagles sweater proudly.
-She was with the other hockey moms and, like Gwen, a few other young kids were sitting on their own in various places in the arena.
-Joan was shouting at Sam, but from this distance, he couldn’t hear her.
-She had always been active in her kids’ sports and had three other sons that had played before Sam.
+Joan cheered and wore her Eagles sweater with pride.
+She was with the other hockey moms and, like Gwen, a few kids sat in various places in the arena.
+Joan shouted at Sam, but from this distance, he couldn’t hear her.
+She was always active in her kids’ sports and before Sam, her three other sons played hockey.

-Though Joan was a huge hockey fan, she was more obsessed with her daughter, who was an aspiring figure skater.
-Gwen was extremely talented, but refused to go to competitions outside their hometown, something that constantly had the pair butting heads.
-And up until a few months ago, Gwen had always gotten her way.
+Though Joan was a huge hockey fan, she was more obsessed with her daughter, who aspired to be a famous figure skater.
+Gwen was talented but refused to go to competitions outside their hometown, which made the pair butt heads.
+And until a few months ago, Gwen always got her way.

 But not now.
-Gwen had been picked up by a new coach, Dellings, after the woman had seen her skate.
-Dellings promised Joan that Gwen could make it to the Olympics, and her mother believed it.
+A new coach, Dellings, asked to train Gwen after seeing her skate.
+Dellings promised Joan Gwen could make it to the Olympics, and her mother believed it.
 But not Gwen.
-All this new stress was wearing hard on the young skater.
+The stress wore hard on the young skater.

-Gwen looked up at her brother.
-Sam was dressed in a white jersey with silver and black stripes around his middle and arms.
-He was doing a small celebration near the goal—the cheesy dance that he and Morgan had created—and his fist was raised in the air as he shouted.
+Gwen looked at her brother.
+Sam wore a white jersey with silver and black stripes around his middle and arms.
+He did a small celebration near the goal.
+It was the cheesy dance he and Morgan created.
+Sam raised his fist in the air as he shouted.

-Gwen laughed as she watched Sam do a little moonwalk then taunt the shamed goalie with a “gimme some” type of cockiness.
+Gwen laughed as she watched Sam do the moonwalk and taunt the shamed goalie with a “gimme some” type of cockiness.
 His happiness made her smile.
 Hockey was the one thing her brother was amazing at.
 The one thing he loved more than anything.
-He had played it since he had learned to skate.
-His love for the sport was something he shared with his best friend, Morgan.
-The boys had been inseparable since they could remember.
+He played it since he learned to skate.
+He shared his love for the sport with his best friend, Morgan.
+The boys were inseparable since they could remember.

-But the ice was missing a player this year, because Morgan had been recruited by the Black Kats, the junior hockey team that resided in the city.
-He had been asked to join the year before, but Morgan’s father wouldn’t allow it because his grades had been poor.
-That had made the boy work harder, and he had raised them up enough to please his dad.
+But the ice lacked a player this year.
+The Black Kats, the junior hockey team based here recruited Morgan.
+They asked him to join the year before, but Morgan’s father wouldn’t allow it because his grades were poor.
+It made the boy work harder, and he raised them enough to please his dad.

-Gwen’s elbows were slightly bruised, which was made more noticeable by the Eagles T-shirt she was wearing.
+Gwen’s bruised elbows were more noticeable because she wore an Eagles T-shirt.
 Like her brother, she was a fan of the ice and bore many such marks from her figure skating practices.
-She gazed up at a few flags hanging across from her, all advertisements for the Black Kats.
-As she smiled, her cheeks flushed a little.
-Then, she returned to writing in her book.
+She gazed at a few flags hanging across from her, all advertisements for the Black Kats.
+As she smiled, her cheeks flushed.
+She returned to writing in her book.

 Feeling light tapping against her hair, Gwen grimaced.
-She then reached up and picked out a few pieces of popcorn.
-Turning, she was met by the cocky grin of a boy sitting a few rows higher.
+She reached up and picked out a few pieces of popcorn.
+Turning, she met the cocky grin of a boy sitting a few rows higher.
 When their eyes met, he made his way to her.
-He scaled the seats artfully then sat next to her.
+He scaled the seats and sat next to her.

 “What are you doing?
 Homework?”
 Talking with his mouth full, Morgan held a small container of popcorn.

-“No.” Gwen quickly shut the book and glared at him.
+“No.” Gwen slammed the book and glared at him.

 “So, what is it?”
 He grinned as he studied the plain, pink notebook.
-It was the sturdy kind.
-The one with the cardboard cover.
+It was a sturdy kind with the cardboard cover.

 “None of your business.”

 “Want some popcorn?”
 He handed her the cup, and Gwen took a few pieces.
-When her hands were preoccupied, he artfully snatched her book.
+While preoccupied with the snack, he snatched her book.

-Gwen whined then fought to get it back.
+Gwen whined and fought to get it back.
 Morgan turned his back on her, forcing open the pages and reading the first sentence he saw.
-He then laughed and spun to avoid her.
+He laughed and spun to avoid her.
 She ripped it from him and shoved it in her bag.

 “You keep a diary?”
-Morgan laughed as he began eating again.
-He was chomping loudly, which made Gwen grimace.
+Morgan laughed as he ate again.
+He downed handfuls, his cheeks puffed.